Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/qspi/qspi_read_write/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Quad Serial Peripheral Interface (QSPI) flash read write example (qspi_read_write)
+# QSPI flash read write

-This example application demonstrates how to use the QSPI Peripheral library to perform erase, write and read operation with the QSPI Serial Flash memory in Quad IO mode.
+This example shows how to use the QSPI Peripheral library to perform erase, write and read operation with the QSPI Serial Flash memory in Quad IO mode.

 ## Description